Randy Hass – Prostate Cancer Patient Story

 My dad was diagnosed with prostate cancer and died of a heart attack shortly after.
 Because of my family history, I began having my PSA levels tested annually during my pilot's physical.
 After nearly two decades of normal physicals, in February 2013, my PSA levels had increased significantly and I found out I had prostate cancer.

-Before my surgery, I met with Dr. Dwight Heron at Mary Hillman Jennings Radiation Oncology at UPMC Shadyside to discuss radiosurgery.
+Before my surgery, I met with my doctor at Mary Hillman Jennings Radiation Oncology at UPMC Shadyside to discuss radiosurgery.
 I liked that there were few side effects, the procedure was available close to my home, and I would only need five treatment sessions.
-After more research, I ultimately cancelled my surgery and signed onto Dr. Heron's radiosurgery clinical trial because I felt it was the best option to get me back to my regular routines quickly.
+After more research, I ultimately cancelled my surgery and signed onto my doctor radiosurgery clinical trial because I felt it was the best option to get me back to my regular routines quickly.

 I began treatment on April 17 and completed it on April 26.
 My prostate cancer is currently in remission and I'm glad to have no restrictions following my treatment.
 There's nothing I could do before my cancer that I can't do now, including riding my bike.

 I'm grateful for all of the advice and information I received.
 In the end, radiosurgery ended up being the best fit for me and my family.
-I can't say enough good things about Dr. Heron and his staff.
+I can't say enough good things about my doctor and his staff.
 They were all so caring and honest with me.